ryanallredblog/ryanallredblog.github.io/_posts/2019-06-20-python-lists.md

+---
+title: Python Lists and List Methods
+description: This post covers creating python lists and list methods such as append, insert, pop, contains, remove, sort, and the length function -- len()
+tags: python
+---

 In previous posts we have talked about three specific variable types: Integers, Floats and Strings.
 In this post we will introduce `Lists`.
 A list is an ordered container that can hold multiple pieces of information.